Babies born with hip dysplasia have a shallow hip joint that can slip easily out of place.

-This soft, flexible harness gently aligns your baby’s hips while letting his legs move a little.
-He’ll likely wear it for around 12 weeks, but you may be able to remove it for diaper changes and baths.
+This soft, flexible harness gently aligns your baby’s hips while letting their legs move a little.
+They’ll likely wear it for around 12 weeks, but you may be able to remove it for diaper changes and baths.

 Every week or two, your doctor will check the fit of the harness.
 An imaging test like an X-ray will show if and when the joint is getting better.

 If a Pavlik harness helps, there’s a good chance that your baby’s hip will stay healthy.
-Still, your doctor may want to check it again once he’s older.
+Still, your doctor may want to check it again once they are older.

 Like the Pavlik harness, this special brace keeps your baby’s hip in the proper position so it develops the way it’s supposed to.
 The difference is that this brace is very stiff and doesn’t allow much movement.

 Your doctor may choose this brace if a Pavlik harness doesn’t help.

 This splint keeps your baby’s hips flexed to an angle over 90 degrees while their legs are turned out.
 The pediatrician will determine how long it should be worn, and the splint can be removed for bathtime and diapering.
 When a newborn wears it during their first week of life, the von Rosen splint has a success rate of over 95%.

 It’s not common in the U.S., but newborn hip dysplasia is sometimes treated with traction.
 While your baby lies on their back, a system of weights and pulleys keeps their legs in a raised position.
 The idea is that it stretches the ligaments and helps hip surgeries work better later on, but not all doctors agree that it works.

 If a brace or splint doesn’t help, your doctor may recommend surgery once your child is at least 6 months old or is 6 months or older at the time of diagnosis.